XufengXufengXufeng/predict-Sin-by-using-RNN/README.md

 * Recurrent neruo network is one of the most advanced algorithm to analyze time series data.

-* Here a long and short term memory recurrent neruo network is built using tflearn on top of tensorflow.
+* Here is a simple long-short term memory recurrent neruo network is built using tflearn on top of tensorflow to predict sin.

 * it is dynamic and can be applied to similar situations, such as sales predict, with little changes.